WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: Experiments

 \paragraph{Result} The main experimental results are summarized in Table~\ref{tab:main_tab}.
 Our analysis yields several key observations on the performance of LLM-based evaluators in web development tasks.

 \textbf{LLM-as-a-judge falls short of human-level reliability on complex evaluation tasks.} The primary finding is that no current model achieves a sufficient level of agreement with expert judgments.
-The top-performing evaluator, \texttt{Claude-4-Sonnet} under the pairwise paradigm, attains an agreement rate of only 66.06\%.
-This substantial gap underscores the inherent complexity of web development evaluation, which demands a holistic assessment of functionality and aesthetics.
-We also observe a clear performance ceiling: while smaller models exhibit scaling effects, larger and more capable models show diminishing returns, consistently plateauing below the mid-70\% agreement rate.
+The top-performing evaluator, \texttt{GPT-4.1} under the pairwise paradigm, attains an agreement rate of 70.34\%.
+This gap underscores the inherent complexity of web development evaluation, which demands a holistic assessment of functionality and aesthetics, especially for the ``tie'' cases.
+We also observe a clear performance ceiling: while smaller models exhibit scaling effects, larger and more capable models show diminishing returns, consistently plateauing around the 70\% agreement rate.

 \textbf{Pairwise comparison is a far more effective paradigm for preference evaluation.} Across the board, the pairwise paradigm yields an average improvement of over 8.0\% in agreement rate compared to single-answer grading.
 Relative judgment helps models focus on discriminative features between two candidates, reducing the need for absolute quality calibration.
 In contrast, single-answer grading not only performs worse but also leads to inconsistent model rankings---some models deviate from their expected benchmark ordering~\citep{zhang2025trainbeforetestharmonizeslanguagemodel}, indicating that this paradigm is less suitable for open-ended, multi-faceted tasks.
 This may be due to the cognitive load of applying multi-point Likert scales consistently~\citep{10.3389/feduc.2021.702616}, which demands a calibrated internal standard of quality that is difficult for both humans and LLMs to maintain.
 Simplified evaluation mechanisms, such as binary checklists, may be more effective; we explore this further in Section~\ref{subsec:eval_guides}.